tundish/blathnaid/app/tale.rst

 of that tavern, when the moon was full enough to shine through the bars of the windows.

 Only when Gibbous.
 That leaves 7 nights of waning crescent before New Moon.

+F 1
+---

+First he created a licence for making locks, which the Smiths had to purchase from him at great cost.
+Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, to whom he granted the right in perpetuity a year later.

+... on how the Boilermakers were so proud of the prooving of their seams, but they had no care at all that the flux leeched into the Gin.

 T 1
 ---